 So let’s start with the bottom plate.

-Next is drilling the holes for the anchors and attaching the board to the concrete.
-Using the rotary hammer drill with a masonry drill bit attached (see the anchor instructions for the size) drill your hole through the wood and concrete.
+Next, drill the holes for the anchors and attach the board to the concrete.
+Using the rotary hammer drill with a masonry drill bit attached (see the anchor instructions for the size), drill your hole through the wood and concrete.

 TIP: Make sure the board doesn’t move from where it needs to be.
 We found we had to adjust after drilling through the wood because it moved around.

 SIDE NOTE: We have used other concrete fasteners in the past but our favorite is the Red Head Sleeves.

 After drilling the holes, clean the area and hole with a Shop-vac.
 You want to make sure there is no concrete dust inside the hole or the anchor will not work correctly.